Walgreens The Thread

 Foot rash: What are the common causes?

-By Dr. Anna H. Chacon, MD, Fellow of the American Academy of Dermatology May 06, 2022 • 5 min
+By Anna H. Chacon, MD, Fellow of the American Academy of Dermatology Sep 24, 2024 • 5 min

-Human feet are particularly susceptible to rashes, largely because people typically keep their feet covered much of the time.
+Human feet are particularly susceptible to rashes, likely because our feet come into contact with many different surfaces and environments as we walk around.
+Feet that are enclosed in shoes may also provide an ideal damp and dark environment for certain microorganisms to grow.
 You may not be aware of signs of a foot rash initially until you begin to experience bothersome symptoms.
-It can be helpful to understand the common causes of foot rash and know when to see your healthcare provider.
+It can be helpful to understand some common causes of foot rash and know when to see your healthcare provider.

 Common causes of foot rashes